Greg Rasmussen: Background

 Dr. Rasmussen was born in London but at eleven years old, his parents moved him to what was then Rhodesia (Modern day Zimbabwe) where he developed a strong affinity for wildlife to the point of spending all his spare time in the laboratories of the Natural History Museum.
 After attending Falcon College, he joined the British merchant Navy and studied in Southampton at the Warsash Naval College.
 Even on the ships he took an interest in research, and in 1978 he received the Bracknell (UK) award for his work on ocean currents in the Atlantic.
 He then served on the Transglobe Expedition bound for North & South Poles under Sir Ranolf before returning to Africa to complete two more degrees in order to pursue a wildlife career.
 In 1988, Joshua Ginsberg offered him a job observing painted dogs in Hwange National Park.
 Dr. Rasmussen established the Painted Dog Conservation project in 2002 and Painted Dog Research Trust in 2014.

 In 2003, Dr. Rasumussen was involved in a plane crash which left him severely injured and alone in the African bush.
 He survived and was eventually rescued.
 He almost lost his feet but doctors saved them, and as a result of the incident he is 3 in shorter.
 The story of his survival is featured in season one of I Shouldn't Be Alive, a documentary series broadcast on the Discovery Channel in the United States in an episode entitled "Jaws of Death".
 In the United Kingdom, it was broadcast as "Thrown to the Lions" on Channel 4 where the series is called Alive.

+This story is also featured in the book ‘survivors’, written by David Long and illustrated by Kerry Hyndman.